blogs

 • Not designed for teams that want to self-build and manage their own infrastructure

-• KAI Analytics Suite (predictive models) is available on the Enterprise plan — smaller teams on lower tiers access the wrangling and transformation layer without the full model suite
+• The full KAI Analytics Suite (predictive models) is available on the Enterprise plan; teams on lower tiers get the wrangling and transformation layer without the complete model suite

 2. dbt (data build tool)